aimms/documentation/cloud/rest-api.rst

 procedures via this (DEX-exposed) REST API creates ``tasks`` which run in the same AIMMS session as the DEX library exposing them.
 Consuming and providing REST APIs using the DEX library is documented `here <../dataexchange/rest-server.html>`__.

-The AIMMS PRO REST API allows users to perform CRUD operations on DEX-exposed tasks, supporting the following:
+The AIMMS PRO REST API allows users to perform operations on DEX-exposed tasks, supporting the following:

 1. Creating tasks (POST).
 Once a task is created, it will eventually run on the PRO Cloud infrastructure.
 2. Retrieving a task's status/results (GET).
 3. Interrupting a task (PUT).
 This allows the task to complete earlier.
 4. Deleting a task (DELETE).
 It can delete 'QUEUED' or 'COMPLETED' tasks.

-The CRUD Task operations supported by the AIMMS PRO REST API closely mirror the REST API exposed by DEX, with the exception of the PUT command: while DEX supports both ``interrupt-execution`` and ``interrupt-solve`` in the PUT body, the PRO REST API only supports ``interrupt-solve``.
+These Task operations supported by the AIMMS PRO REST API closely mirror the REST API exposed by DEX, with the exception of the PUT command: while DEX supports both ``interrupt-execution`` and ``interrupt-solve`` in the PUT body, the PRO REST API only supports ``interrupt-solve``.
 The reason for this is that ``interrupt-execution`` terminates the AIMMS session running the task, and on PRO Cloud such sessions are not controllable by the API user, but rather directly managed by PRO.